roe-dl/weewx-svg2png/README.md

 # weewx-svg2png
 Convert SVG to PNG during skin creation

+Using this generator you can
-The core purpose of this generator is to create thumbnail images for the web pages created by WeeWX.
+* create thumbnail images for the web pages created by WeeWX
+* create weather mini-pics
+* put actual weather data onto webcam images

 It is intended to create the SVG files by the CheetahGenerator functionality of WeeWX.